-Simpson University for Seniors Accepting Students for March Class
+Simpson University for Seniors Accepting Students for March Classes

 For Immediate Release

-REDDING, Calif. - Simpson University for Seniors is offering a course in March for adults of any age titled “The Four Hundred ‘Silent’ Years Between the Old and New Testaments.”
+REDDING, Calif. - Simpson University for Seniors is offering two courses in March for adults of any age.

 Simpson University, established in 1921, is a Christian university offering undergraduate, graduate, and teaching credential programs.
 The university celebrated its 25th year in Redding and the completion of a Science and Nursing Center in 2014.
 Academic programs include ASPIRE, a degree-completion program geared toward working adults with both on-campus and online course offerings, including degrees in psychology and organizational leadership.
 For information about the university, or to arrange a campus visit, call 1-888-9-SIMPSON or visit simpsonu.edu.